Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Rank, Ranks, Ranking, Rankings`
 #### Description:
-This command will post the users with the top 5 (or less) amount of points from the guild alongside how many points they currently have.<br/>
+Lists the users with the top 5 (or less) amount of points from the guild, alongside how many points they currently have.
 #### Usage Example:
 `!rank`
 <br/>